 “Uh, yes please!!”

 My soggy mood was immediately bolstered and I kicked off my wet shoes and relaxed on a log.
-We spent the evening sipping margaritas while hearing the eerie calls of loons from the lake.
-Priceless!
+We spent the evening sipping margaritas while hearing the eerie and haunting calls of loons from the lake.
+What an evening.

 Day 2: Cougar Lake to Big Hidden Lake and back